hoshiyosan/hoshiyosan/docs/deployment-strategy.md

 # Deployment Strategy

-_In this document, I describe deployment strategy used for this whole GitHub organization and the reasons that motivated theses choices._
+_In this document, I describe deployment strategy used for this whole GitHub organization and the reasons that motivated theses choices.
+For a concrete example of how to implement this strategy, please read the [deployment process](./deployment-process.md).

+## Foreword

 _To be efficient the deployment process_